nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Adding a session with the same session name is not allowed.
     - For example, if a session with name `Tutorial1` already exists in CLIpboard, entering `add session Tutorial1` will display an error message.
+    - Note: whitespaces are not allowed in session names.

 Examples:
 - `add session Tutorial1`